 Why Trust The Spruce Pets?

 This roundup was updated by Anna Mejorada, a writer for The Spruce Pets.
-Anna can often be heard exclaiming "good potty" at her local park while cleaning up after her happy pomeranian named Gidget.
-Before researching and writing about pet products for a living, Anna embarked on a self-mandated, ongoing quest to find the optimal items for her dog.
+Mejorada can often be heard exclaiming "good potty" at her local park while cleaning up after her happy pomeranian named Gidget.
+Before researching and writing about pet products for a living, Mejorada embarked on a self-mandated, ongoing quest to find the optimal items for her dog.
 She is now delightfully devoted to helping humans discover and select the most favorable products for their pets.

 A previous version of this article was written by Mary Jo DiLonardo, who has covered animals and pets for several decades.
-Mary Jo has fostered more than three dozen puppies and is always searching for the healthiest and most effective products, foods, and treats for them.
+DiLonardo has fostered more than three dozen puppies and is always searching for the healthiest and most effective products, foods, and treats for them.
 She has also cleaned up after all of them!